Qlinak/Qlinak/README.md

 - 👋 Hi, I’m Neville
 - 👀 I’m interested in all stuff related to computer science
-- 🌱 I’m currently learning to be a full stack developer
+- 🌱 I love backedn development
 - 📫 How to reach me qlinak@connect.ust.hk

 <!---